This post may contain affiliate links. Please read our disclosure policy.

 running a knife around the sides of a ramekin to unmold a flan.

-one flan on a lace plate.
+a single flan on a white plate.

 Expert Tips